RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Data Compatibility
 <!-- Does the architecture include functions that support Data Compatibility? -->

+### Data Portability

+- [ ] Check if it covers data portability? prove it works for SOLID

 ### Security and Privacy

 As there are multiple parties involved in the data transfer (the user, Data Providers, Solid pods, and PROV4ITDaTa Web App)